Language Programs Abroad

 Foreign Language Courses in Claremont

 During the semester preceding the term abroad, all students are urged to enroll in a relevant language course and to participate in the language lunch program at Oldenborg Center.
 Some programs require students to take the relevant language in the semester preceding study abroad.
-Please refer to the appropriate Pomona Program section of this website for further details.
+Please refer to the appropriate program section of this website for further details.
 Those who have previously taken a 44-level, 51b-level, or upper-division language course should enroll in additional upper-division courses.
 Students should also enroll in one of the conversation classes offered at Oldenborg, when possible.
 The SAC considers current language proficiency when making admissions decisions.

 Use of Foreign Language While Abroad

-While abroad, students are expected to speak the language of the host country during classes and program activities, and as often as possible during recreational time.
+While abroad, students are expected to speak the language of the host country during classes and program activities and as often as possible during recreational time.